Coinduction: Coinductive datatypes in programming languages

-This would seem to be a definition that is not well-founded, but it is nonetheless useful in programming and can be reasoned about.
+The first line says that a stream is made up of an element followed by a stream (S is a constructor of elements, and a denotes for an arbitrary type for the elements).
+As there is no base case, this would seem to be a definition that is not well-founded, but it is nonetheless useful in programming and can be reasoned about.
 In any case, a stream is an infinite list of elements from which you may observe the first element, or place an element in front of to get another stream.

 Relationship with F-coalgebras

 Consider the endofunctor $F$ in the category of sets:

 The final F-coalgebra $\nu F$ has the following morphism associated with it: